Quantcast

 9. Good people are everywhere.

-The amount of strangers, locals, and guardian angels I've encountered on the road, are enough to remind me that 99.9% of the human race is innately good.
+The amount of strangers, locals, and guardian angels I've encountered on the road, is enough to remind me that 99.9% of the human race is innately good.
 We all love and hurt the same, and when we put our differences aside, we're so much more alike than we think.
 Before the world was separated by invisible borders and nationalist movements, we all existed as one, and the random acts of kindness I receive daily on the road, are great reminders of that.

 10. Travel for more than just the fun of it.